“The sooner we start sharing our imperfections with the people we serve and the people we love, the sooner they will stop expecting to be perfect.”

 Interviewing some of the country’s leading educators for my podcast My Bad has been quite an honor.
 My guests have been wide ranging, from New York Times Best Selling author Jonah Berger to EdCamp founder Kristen Swanson, from motivational speaker Baruti Kafele to digital pioneer Eric Sheninger.

-I have had the unique opportunity to interview over 50 of the country’s leading educators and in doing so I have learned much.
+I have had the unique opportunity to interview over 100 of the world’s leading educators and in doing so I have learned much.
 Much that I want to share with anyone and everyone who will listen.
 I am certain that once you hear what I have to say about how powerful sharing mistakes can be, you will be inspired to share some of your own.

 I not only get others to share their mistakes, but I often share big mistakes of my own on my podcast and through my blog pieces.
 I am of the belief that if I am going to ask others to be vulnerable, then I must be willing to take the first step.
 And I have.
 On topics ranging from racial prejudice to parenting skills.

-Lucky for me, I have had the opportunity to share my mission with countless others not only through my podcast and my blog but also through Google Hangouts, Podcast Interviews and Conference Presentations.
+Lucky for me, I have had the opportunity to share my mission with countless others not only through my podcast and my blog but also through Google Hangouts, Podcast Interviews, Conference Presentations and Keynote Addresses.